 “This contract demonstrates we are able to impart our specialist expertise and work collaboratively with growers, and importers who we recognise as being experts in their field to create a highly responsive and efficient supply chain into UK retailers.

-"We have successful established contracts with melon and citrus importers also and this new portfolio of produces only enhances are expertise in this area.”
+"We have successfully established contracts with melon and citrus importers also and this new portfolio of produce only enhances our expertise in this area.”

 The key objective for all parties was to enable fast and efficient importation of fresh produce, ensuring products get from the arriving vessel to retailer faster, thus increasing shelf life.